Napiophelios/ccmobs/README.md

 * cooked pork chop

 ## With a right click on mobs:
-* You can catch monsters with an animal cage.
 * You can shave sheep for wool.
 * You can milk cows and goats with a bucket.